phpsa/filament-authentication/README.md

 {}
 ```
 or the view: `resources/views/vendor/filament-authentication/filament/pages/profile.blade.php` (you can publish existing one)

+## Events

+`Phpsa\FilamentAuthentication\Events\UserCreated`  is triggered when a user is created via the Resource

+`Phpsa\FilamentAuthentication\Events\UserUpdated` is triggered when a user is updated via the Resource

 ## Intergration with other packages:
 ** Comming soon **